 How to fix issues with Killer Wireless 1535 Driver

-Here is a list of fixes that are known to fix Killer Wireless 1535 driver issues on most systems.
-We recommend you start with the first few known fixes and make your way through the list until you manage to get Wi-Fi working on your device again.
-Let’s get started.
+Here is a list of solutions that are known to fix Killer Wireless 1535 driver issues on most systems.

 If you can access the Killer Wireless Control Center then this is the recommended fix for you.
 Wi-Fi prioritization is a feature in the Killer Wireless Control Center that uses Intel’s prioritization engine to identify ongoing network requests and prioritize them according to your current needs and requirements.
 This helps your network adapter automatically serve your multiplayer gaming connection needs first and address background network tasks later.

-However, this Prioritization Engine does more harm than good.
-With outdated drivers and limited support, most Killer network cards seem to face issues with this feature on Windows 11.
-Hence we recommend disabling the same and restarting your system at the earliest.
-If you have a gaming laptop bought a few years ago, then this is likely the cause of your wireless driver issues.
+However, with outdated drivers and limited support, most Killer network cards seem to face issues with this feature on Windows 11.
+Hence we recommend disabling the same and restarting your system.

 Launch the Killer Wireless Control Center and simply turn off the toggle for ‘Prioritization Engine’ in the Quick Settings widget.
 You can also turn off the same by clicking on Prioritization Engine at the top.
 Once turned off, restart your system, and Wi-Fi should be back up and running on your system again.

-This is the next recommended fix, especially if you are facing driver issues with your Killer Wireless Network Adapter with the driver failing in your device manager.
-Microsoft usually looks out for its users and has features built-in that can help you revert changes that might break features on your system.
+This is the next recommended fix, especially if you are facing driver issues with your Killer Wireless Network Adapter.

 Once your PC restarts, try connecting to a network again.
 In most cases, your Killer Wireless Network Adapter should now be back up and running again as intended on your system.

-At this point, we recommend you try updating Windows 11 to the latest Cumilitavie updates that bring official fixes from Microsoft to fix Killer Wireless driver issues on most systems.
-Use the guide below depending on your current setup.
+Update Windows 11 to the latest Cumilitavie updates that bring official fixes from Microsoft to fix Killer Wireless driver issues on most systems.

 Simply head to Settings > Windows Update > Check for updates to update your Windows 11 to its latest available version.